deanwampler/JustEnoughScalaForSpark/README.md

 **Commercial:**

+* [Databricks](https://databricks.com/) - a feature-rich, commercial, cloud-based service
 * [IBM Data Science Experience](http://datascience.ibm.com/) - IBM's full-featured environment for data science
-* [Databricks](https://databricks.com/) - a feature-rich, commercial, cloud-based service

 ## Running the Tutorial

 If you need to install Docker, follow the installation instructions at [docker.com](https://www.docker.com/products/overview) (the _community edition_ is sufficient).

 Now we'll run the docker image.
 It's important to follow the next steps carefully.
-We're going to mount the directory of data we want to use so that it's accessible inside the running container:
+We're going to mount the working directory in the running container so it's accessible inside the running container.
+We'll need it for our notebook, our data, etc.

 * Open a terminal or command window
 * Change to the directory where you expanded the tutorial project or cloned the repo